Manual Annotation

 5. “with what caution, with what foresight, with what dissimulation”

-to 2) Is this sentence an address to the reader?
+As to 2) Is this sentence addressing to the reader?
 We know these kind of rhetorical questions from literary texts and there certainly is a qualitative difference to those passages of reader address that contain a “you”.
-A certainty property with a rather low value could indicate this difference.
+A “certainty property“ with a rather low value could indicate this difference.

-to 3) Where is the line between metaphor and fact?
+As to 3) Where is the line between metaphor and fact?
 Of course a sentence like “my blood ran cold” is factually wrong, but as a metaphor it is very common.
-In comparison to the other text passages that contain questionable factual claims this difference could be made clear with the importance property.
+In comparison to the other text passages that contain questionable factual claims this difference could be made clear with an “importance“ property.

-to 4) One can even discuss what defines a repetition.
-Both quotes can be annotated with the repetition tag.
+As to 4) One can even discuss what defines repetition.
+Both quotes can be annotated with the “repetition“ tag.
 However, the second one could be marked with a lower certainty value.

 A further property could be, for example, whose morals are being represented; or the sum (property) of repetitions (tag) in a certain annotation could be indexed with values.